poespas/auto-accept-donations/README.md

 **Free, secure and fast customizable script that automatically accepts donations on Steam with a lot of options.**

 #
+## Features
+* Accept donations and orders automatically (if there's no items on your side).
+* Fine-tuned and colored console logging for optimal use.
+* Time-stamp when you've recived, trying to accept an offer and when it has gone through.
+* Ability to automatically send a custom message to the donator if enabled.
+* Ability to automatically post a custom comment to the donator if enabled.
+* Ability to blacklist specific users to ignore leaving comment(s) on their's profile.

+#
 ## Requirements for using the bot
 * You need to have a Steam account, if not you create one for free [here](https://store.steampowered.com/join/)
 * Username of the Steam account is needed (**NOT NICKNAME**).